fbapt/ansible-lgsm-l4d-l4d2/README.md

 On the ansible controller, as ansible user run playbooks on a Debian 11 or 12:

+If you have a password with the playbooks --> option -k

 Install left4dead1 and/or left4dead2 dedicated servers :

 ```bash